-So you want to develop a workplace safety training program.
-Okay, you do not so much want as you are required to.
-Like most business owners.
-But you’re not the type to neglect things like employee safety.
-Because you know well that training for safety is the most cost-effective way to protect your most precious asset: your workforce.
+No manager likes developing a workplace safety training program but neglecting employee safety is not on your radar.
+Because you know that training for safety is the most cost-effective way to protect your most precious asset: your workforce.

 Workplace safety training is a process that aims to provide your workforce with knowledge and skills to perform their work in a way that is safe for them and their co-workers.
 In addition, an effective workplace safety plan includes instructions and guidelines to identify hazards, report them, and deal with incidents.